Komodo (chess): Komodo

 Komodo was derived from Don Dailey's former engine Doch in January 2010.
 The first multiprocessor version of Komodo was released in June 2013 as Komodo 5.1 MP.
 This version was a major rewrite and a port of Komodo to C++11.
 A single-processor version of Komodo (which won the CCT15 tournament in February earlier that year) was released as a stand-alone product shortly before the 5.1 MP release.
 This version, named Komodo CCT, was still based on the older C code, and was approximately 30 Elo stronger than the 5.1 MP version, as the latter was still undergoing massive code-cleanup work.

 With the release of Komodo 6 on October 4, 2013, Don Dailey announced that he was suffering from an acute form of leukaemia, and would no longer contribute to the future development of Komodo.
 On October 8, Don made an announcement on the Talkchess forum that Mark Lefler would be joining the Komodo team and would continue its development.

 Komodo TCEC was released on December 4, 2013.
 This was the same version that had won TCEC Season 5, and was the last with input from Don Dailey, to whom it was dedicated.
 Komodo 7 was released on May 21, 2014, adding Syzygy tablebase support.

 On May 24, 2018, Chess.com announced that it has acquired Komodo and that the Komodo team have joined Chess.com.
 The Komodo team is now called Komodo Chess.

 On December 17, 2018, Komodo Chess released Komodo 12.3 MCTS, a version of the Komodo 12.3 engine that uses Monte Carlo tree search instead of alpha–beta pruning/minimax.

-The latest version, Komodo 14.1, was released on November 2, 2020.
+The last version, Komodo 14.3, was released on October 4, 2023.